arnavisharsh/breast-cancer-response-to-drugs/README.md

 # breast-cancer-response-to-drugs

-2 Words - Personalized Healthcare.
+2 Words - **Personalized Healthcare**.
 With the future of healthcare expanding thanks to machine learning, I created this project to help learn and utilize these resources to take the first steps to enter the field of bioinformatics.
-Taking advantage of resources and data provided by GDSC, I used breast cancer cell line expression data and created a Logistic Regression Model to learn relationships between expression data and IC50 values in
+Taking advantage of resources and data provided by **GDSC**, I used breast cancer cell line expression data and created a Logistic Regression Model to learn relationships between expression data and IC50 values in

 ## 📖 Table of Contents